abdrahmansoltan/Learning-Notes/TypeScript/TypeScript.md

 ## Generics

-A generic is a way to write a function that is reusable across different types.
+A generic is a way to write a function that is reusable across different types, by using **type parameters**

+>**type parameters**: can be thought of as **function arguments, but for types**
+> - Functions may return different values, depending on the arguments you pass them.

 - why not just use `any`?
   - `any` allows for any type to go in, and any type to come out.